lbwa/v-access/README.md

 Vue.use(VAccess)
 ```

 This package should be installed **before** the root Vue instance creation.
-This process will inject a global component named `VAccess` and a prototype property named `$$verify`.
+This process will inject a global component named `VAccess` and a prototype property named `$$auth`.

 ```ts
 import { init } from 'v-access'